Lawrenebube/hngstage2/README.md

-Certainly!
-Below is a sample README file for your movie discovery web application:

----

 # Movie Box Application

 This web application allows users to search for movies, view details about them, and save their favorite movies.
 Movie data is fetched from the TMDB API.